pghalliday/dsl-config/README.md

 });
 ```

-Even if synchronous, the following method will return a promise (it may already be resolved though)
+Even if synchronous, the preceding method will return a promise (it may already be resolved though)